MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 ![Shows search box](media/ui-search/search-list-box.png)

 In general, search attempts to match text across all fields.
-It doesn't distinguish between uppercase and lowercase characters (case insensitive) and will match text placed anywhere in the field, at the beginning, end, or in the middle.
+It doesn't distinguish between uppercase and lowercase characters (case insensitive) and matches text placed anywhere in the field, at the beginning, end, or in the middle.

 > [!NOTE]
 > Search won't match values in images, BLOB fields, FlowFilters, FlowFields, and other fields that aren't part of a table.